Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Fusion and Beamforming Angle Prediction

-The motion parameters of vehicles naturally show correlation at adjacent time slots and the correlation decreases with the increase of time interval.
-In our scenario setting, the vehicle drifts laterally rather than moving in an ideal straight lane.
-Consequently, the vehicle's position tracking in this scheme is equivalent to the 2D coordinate $(\hat{x}_{\rm{n}+1},\hat{y}_{\rm{n}+1})$ prediction of the vehicle.
+In the studied scenario, the vehicle is allowed to drift laterally rather than moving in an ideal straight lane.
+The vehicle's position tracking is equivalent to the 2D coordinate $(\hat{x}_{{n}+1},\hat{y}_{{n}+1})$ prediction of the vehicle.
 Assume that the vehicle keeps moving in a straight lane on the $x$-axis, and drifts laterally with a certain probability on the $y$-axis.